 Professional Life Coach Ryan Mayer is an Accountability and Mindset Coach, specializing in working with adult men and women with Attention Deficit Hyperactivity Disorder (ADHD).

-Ryan, a proud alumni of St. Edward High School, University of Dayton (undergrad), and Cleveland State University (Masters of Business Administration) lives in his hometown of Cleveland, Ohio (USA) with his beautiful wife Andrea, and their two adorable children, Ethan and Lyla.
+Ryan, a proud alumni of St. Edward High School, University of Dayton (undergrad), and Cleveland State University (Masters of Business Administration) lives in his hometown of Cleveland, Ohio (USA) with his beautiful wife Andrea, and their three adorable children, Ethan, Lyla and Shane.

 Ryan earned his coaching certification through the Attention Deficit Disorder Coaching Association (ADDCA), which is focused on educating brains like ours.
 ADDCA is a coaching certification program accredited by the International Coach Federation (ICF), which is the “gold standard” for the coaching industry.